denniskuczynski/project_templates/README.md

 A collection of webapp project templates to demonstrate initial build setups (Grunt / Ant)

-gruntjs (http://gruntjs.com/) is the best build tool currently for web projects.
+gruntjs (http://gruntjs.com/) is currently the preferred build tool for web projects.

-The exmaple grunt project uses grunt for LESS, CSS minification, JS minification, and JS source maps.
+The example grunt project uses grunt for:
+ * LESS
+ * Handlebars template precomilation
+ * CSS minification
+ * JS minification
+ * JS source maps

+and includes
+ * Bootstrap
+ * Underscore.js
+ * Handlebars

-The ant project is an implementation of the grunt tasks in ant for older projects that do not yet use gruntjs.
+The ant project is an implementation of the grunt task functionality for older projects still using ant as their build tool.

+All components are managed using Bower (https://github.com/bower/bower).

 ## grunt